aichakaba/alx-system_engineering-develops/0x00-shell_basics/README.md

-scripts that prints the absolute path name of the current working directory
+Write a script that prints the absolute path name of the current working directory.